idaholab/MontePy/doc/source/starting.rst

 ^^^^^^^^^^^^^^^^
 #.
 Dollar sign comments (e.g., ``1 0 $ this is a banana``)
 #.
 Read cards.
 These are handled properly, but when written out these cards themselves will disappear.
-   When Montepy encounters a read card it notes the file in the card, and then discard the card.
+   When MontePy encounters a read card it notes the file in the card, and then discard the card.
    It will then read these extra files and append their contents to the appropriate block.
    So If you were to write out a problem that used the read card in the surface block the surface cards in that file from the read card will appear at the end of the new surface block in the newly written file.